2016 | Experimental Videogame

 During The Exquisite Museum workshop, participants explored the Carnegie Museums of Art and Natural History.
 In their explorations they photographed a collection of objects, architectural facades, and details.

-Using a technique called Photogrammetry with the software Photoscan, participants reconstructed architecture and objects into three dimensional models.
+Using a technique called Photogrammetry, participants reconstructed architecture and objects into three dimensional models.
 The “scans” served as building blocks to collaboratively rebuild the halls of a virtual museum, like an exquisite corpse drawing on the scale of the museum.
 The end result — the museum reimagined as a video-game-like exploration for the HTC Vive.

 The participants received a basic set of assets to work with in Unity.
 For some of them, this was the first time working with the software.

 James George | Co-Creator

 The Innovation Studio at Carnegie Museums of Pittsburgh